 I was on Harris a few days before the group members arrived, who, as it turned out, were an often hilarious band of ladies from as far afield as Colorado, the UK and Texas.
 Formerly strangers to each other, but who were homologous in humour, outlook and adventurousness, it was a delight to lead their holiday.
 I’m sure none will object to my description of the group dynamic!
 My D810 arrived shortly before I left, giving me just enough time to field-test it in the Peak District.
 The camera worked, I was pleased and all was set for The Outer Hebrides.
 I took the Nikon 85mm f1.4G, 50mm f1.4G, 24mm f1.4G and 20mm f2.8 af-d lenses, and my usual Lee filters: neutral density 3-stop, nd grads hard 3-stop and soft 2-stop and my Lee-compatible HiTech 10-stop nd filter.
 I also packed my Leica MP with 35mm summicron asph and a few rolls of Adox CMS and Silvermax for back-up and personal images and my Gitzo 1550t carbon tripod

 High pressure conditions sat squarely upon us throughout our entire time until the last day when a good, heavy Atlantic fog bank rolled in on the northern part of Lewis, engulfing the air and ferry ports.
 High pressure at our latitude in September leads to a combination of calm and often hazy conditions with unusually warm temperatures and the whole week’s weather ranged from overcast and balmy to clear blue skies and hot sun.
 Add a white sand beach with a tourquoise flat, clam sea and you have to ask yourself whether you really are in the Outer Hebrides, or is it the Seychelles.
 The temptation to pull off your clothes and go for a swim is a tough one to resist, but there were ladies present, so the idea had to be shelved for another time.
 There is another side to our fickle maritime weather, however.
 From personal experience it can so easily and rapidly be the opposite, but for this visit our ladies brought the sun and warmth with them in more ways than one .
-The Outer Hebrides are a wonderful destination and a cornucopia for the landscape and travel photographer.
+The Outer Hebrides are a wonderful destination, a true cornucopia for the landscape and travel photographer.
 There are the usual glorious photographic hotspots such as Luskentyre and Callanish but there is so much more besides, including a long history of Gaelic and Celtic art and culture, seascapes, amazing and unique landscapes, art and artisanship, and the promise that every visitor makes: to return again.

 The summit trig pillar on Ben Dhubh.